redoio/resentencing_data_initiative/README.md

 # Background

 The Three Strikes Project is legal clinical seminar where law students represent individuals serving life sentences for nonviolent crimes under California’s Three Strikes Law.
-Lawyers assist district attorney’s offices throughout the state who are seeking opportunities to safely and effectively reduce California’s prison population through Prosecutor-Initiated Resentencing.
+Lawyers assist district attorney’s offices throughout the state who are seeking opportunities to safely and effectively reduce California’s prison population through Prosecutor Initiated Resentencing (PIR).

-But, given that there are over 100,000 incarcerated people in California, how do attorneys accurately identify the individuals who are eligible for resentencing?
-Redo.io is solving this problem through an open-source eligibility tool for attorneys to filter their case load and apply their expertise efficiently.
+But, given that there are over 100,000 people in California's prisons, lawyers need efficient and accurate ways to identify those who are eligible for PIR instead of manually reviewing piles of paperwork.
+Redo.io is solving this problem with an open-source eligibility tool for lawyers to filter their caseload and apply their expertise efficiently.
+We are currently under a contract with the Stanford School of Law to develop this application.

-# Our tool

 ## Summary

-A data model to determine eligibility for resentencing in the California criminal legal system.

 What it is:
 - A deterministic model with a rules-based framework established by legal experts and District Attorney offices